 Keep the business case simple, so other’s will understand

 No one ever said it was easy to write a successful business case.
-Whether you are starting a new business, securing funding for expansion or a new product launch, there will always be asking yourself if the whole project is worthwhile.
+Whether you are starting a new business, struggling with drought, securing funding for expansion or a new product launch, there will always be asking yourself if the whole project is worthwhile.
 Instead of giving up, keep your head up and look for your business case to inspire and motivate you during the rough patches.

 Writing a business case can seem like a daunting task.
 It is an easy task to keep avoiding until it is needed and you have to scramble.
 If you need to prepare a business case, start today with a few well-chosen headings.
 When the business case is required you are ready to go, so start putting your thoughts down now.
 And of course, go with confidence.

 A business case should be a compelling and credible tool which projects the rationale, justification, credibility.
 It should also include financial information and other business consequences of your business decision.

 A business case should address the question“What happens if we take this action and where are the business benefits, costs and risks”?
 It should give decision makers and stakeholders holders and decision makers understanding and confidence to act.

 A simple, but a well thought out business case can make all the difference between a project’s success or failure.

 - Describe the case.
 Write a clear and concise purpose statement.
 Outline the vision and objectives and how these align with the strategy.
 What must be delivered to meet the goals must be identified along with important benefits.
 Describe the current business situation and what success of the project will mean.

 - Outline the scope of the project.
 Explain how the project will be controlled and managed.
 Identify decision makers, critical success factors and the stakeholders who will be accountable.
 Show the growth or outcomes which will follow as a result of a successful implementation.
 Key Performance Indicators (KPIs) will be important.